FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	```

 !!!Warning
 	IPOPT requires the structure of each matrix at the initialization of the algorithm.
 Some errors may occur if the matrices are not constant and are built with the `:::freefem matrix A = [I,J,C]` syntax, or with an intermediary full matrix (`:::freefem real[int,int]`), because any null coefficient is discarded during the construction of the sparse matrix.
 It is also the case when making matrices linear combinations, for which any zero coefficient will result in the suppression of the matrix from the combination.
 Some controls are available to avoid such problems.
-Check the named parameters descriptions (`:::freefem checkindex`, `:::freefem structhess` and `:::freefem structjac` can help).
+Check the named parameter descriptions (`:::freefem checkindex`, `:::freefem structhess` and `:::freefem structjac` can help).
 We strongly advice to use `:::freefem varf` as much as possible for the matrix forging.

 The Hessian returning function is somewhat different because it has to be the Hessian of the Lagrangian function :